d4hackweek/d4book/book/intro.md

 👩‍💻 During the D4 Hack Week, teams work collaboratively on different projects related to integrating social and meteorological data.
 Read more about the projects on our [teams page](teams/index)

-💡 Learn more about hackweeks hosted by the [University of Washington eScience Institute](https://uwhackweek.github.io/hackweeks-as-a-service/intro.html), or check out our [publication](https://www.pnas.org/doi/full/10.1073/pnas.1717196115) describing the hackweek educational model.
+💡 Learn more about hackweeks hosted by the [University of Washington eScience Institute](https://uwhackweek.github.io/hackweeks-as-a-service/intro.html), or check out the [publication](https://www.pnas.org/doi/full/10.1073/pnas.1717196115) describing the hackweek educational model  and the AI2ES [publication](https://doi.org/10.1175/BAMS-D-22-0225.1) on a novel approach to a hackweek.

 `````{admonition} Quick links for the event
 :class: seealso